 The purpose of the OQE is to evaluate whether the student can integrate information from diverse sources into a well thought out and coherent research proposal - a skill essential for successful scholarship.
 The ability to defend this proposal during an oral presentation is a central part of the qualifying process.
 The qualifying exam explores students’ ability to formulate coherent research questions and to explain the relevance of their proposed research to clinical medicine.
 In addition, students should be prepared to demonstrate how they think on their feet.
 It is not possible to anticipate every question that might be asked during the OQE, but students should be prepared to show how they approach technical questions even when they do not immediately know the answer.

 Each OQE is administered by an OQE committee composed of the student's Qualifying Exam (QE) chair and two additional faculty members.
 The student's research supervisor may not be a member of the OQE committee.
 A member of the QuEHST committee will be assigned as a QE chair upon successful completion of the TQE (or in those cases where a student has all As in the TQE subjects with one only remaining subject and thus eligible to schedule the OQE in the term of the final TQE subject registration.)

-The OQE is offered twice each year, in January and May.
-Students indicate their intent to take the exam by submitting an OQE Scheduling form to Traci Anderson in the IMES/HST Academic Office by November 1 for January exams or by March 1 for May exams.
+The OQE is offered twice each year, in January and Spring (May/June).
+Students indicate their intent to take the exam by submitting an OQE Scheduling form to Traci Anderson in the IMES/HST Academic Office by November 1 for January exams or by March 1 for Spring exams.
 The student and their QE chair must both sign the OQE scheduling form.
 Students may not submit the OQE scheduling form until they have successfully completed the TQE, with the following exceptions: